iPhone Speaker Not Working? Here’s How to Fix It

 How to Make Your iPhone Speakers Louder

-There might not be an issue with your speakers at all.
-Maybe you just want to make your iPhone louder.
+What if there’s not an issue with your speakers at all, and you just want to make your iPhone louder?

-You can, of course, place it on a more conductive surface.
-Try wood or metal, which will carry vibrations further.
+An easy way is to place it on a more conductive surface.
+Wood or metal will carry vibrations further.
 Placing your device in a bowl may also help.
-Such a curve acts in the same way our ears do, by funneling noises in one distinct direction.
-By the same logic, you shouldn’t place your iPhone on anything that absorbs vibration, notably paper.
+Such a curve acts in the same way our ears do—by funneling noises in one distinct direction.
+By the same logic, don’t place your iPhone on anything that absorbs vibration, like paper.

 If you’ve done everything we’ve advised above, and your speakers still don’t seem to work, we have bad news.
 There’s likely something wrong with your phone, meaning you’ll need to book an appointment at your nearest Apple store.

 Otherwise, there are various ways to improve the volume of your iPhone or iPad , including software patches, hardware fixes, and additional apps.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.